bumbitzu/quote-api/README.md

 ## Features

 - Fetch random quotes
-- Retrieve quotes by category or author (if applicable)
+- Retrieve all quotes or by author
-- Add new quotes to the database (if your API supports this)
+- Add new quotes to the database
-- User authentication for posting quotes (if implemented)
+- Delete quotes from the database

 ## Technologies